Thunnorfisc/CSD2183-Homework-2-Polygon-Simplification/README.md

 - **g++** with C++17 support
 - **Linux or macOS** (Windows users: use WSL)
-- No third-party libraries required — the project uses only the C++ standard library.
+- No third-party libraries required

 ### Option 1: Build Manually (Terminal)